 Source: Table 1, pg.
 3 of the expert panel report

-*The expert panel recommended using the existing default shoreline erosion rates for all non-conforming/existing practices.
+*The expert panel recommended using the old stream restoration rates for all non-conforming/existing practices.
+Absent new information to provide a different default than stream restoration, the WTWG recommended using the updated default stream restoration reductions for non-conforming/existing practices.
+Note, that the WTWG also recommended multiplying this default sediment reduction by the sand reduction factors listed in the expert panel report of 0.551 for Maryland projects and 0.337 for Virginia projects.

 Q2.
 Is there a default credit available for jurisdictions for planning purposes and practices that do not have detailed reporting?